helior/dotfiles/README.md

 - **\*.zsh** files are automatically sourced.
 See *zsh/zshrc.symlink*.
 - **~/.localrc** is sourced automatically.
 Use this file for sensitive information that you DON'T want in the repository.
 See *zsh/zshrc.symlink*.

+### Additionally...
+- There is a `Brewfile` in which you'll need to install using `brew bundle`.
+Many Cask entries are commented out because installing this way was awkward, but I just want to remind myself which apps I usually install.
+- Run `curl -Lo- https://bit.ly/janus-bootstrap | bash` to install Janus (Vim upgrades)

 Thanks to...
 --------